Steve-Fenton/jekyll-boilerplate/_pages/about/getting-started.md

 - Run the `bundler` command from the root folder
 - Run the site using `jekyll serve`

-There are just a couple of tasks to turn the Jekyll Boilerplate into your own working website.

-1. Edit `_config.yml`
-   1. Edit the `title`
-   2. Edit the `description`
-   3. Edit the `owner`
-   4. Edit the `url`
-2. Add your analytics scripts to `analytics.html`
-4. Add your icons to `/assets/icons/`

 ## Adjusting the Theme